-2017 GRANTS OF PLAN-BASED AWARDS
+2018 GRANTS OF PLAN-BASED AWARDS

-This table discloses information concerning each grant of an award made to a named executive officer in 2017.
+This table discloses information concerning each grant of an award made to a named executive officer in 2018.
 This includes CIP, stock option awards, restricted stock awards, restricted stock unit awards and performance share unit awards under the Company's equity incentive plans, which are discussed in greater detail in this Proxy Statement under the caption "Compensation Discussion and Analysis."
 The Threshold, Target and Maximum columns reflect the range of estimated payouts under the CIP.
-In the 7 th and 8 th columns, the number of shares of common stock underlying options granted in the fiscal year and corresponding per-share exercise prices are reported.
+In the 6 th and 7 th columns, the number of shares of common stock underlying options granted in the fiscal year and corresponding per-share exercise prices are reported.
 In all cases, the exercise price was equal to the closing market price of the common stock on the date of grant.
-Finally, in the 9 th column, the aggregate value computed under the Accounting Standards Codification Topic 718, Compensation - Stock Compensation, for all awards made in 2017 is reported.
+Finally, in the 8 th column, the aggregate value computed under the Accounting Standards Codification Topic 718, Compensation - Stock Compensation, for all stock and option awards made in 2018 is reported.